polong-lin/object_detection/README.md

 # Object Detection App
-#### An object detection app for an upcoming Computer Vision course using Watson Visual Recongition IBM.
+#### An object detection app for an upcoming Computer Vision course using Watson Visual Recognition IBM.
 Built with Django.
 Deployable to the IBM Cloud.